tiprankstipranks

 BOSS Money relies on partnerships with global banks and payout agents to process transactions in its receiving markets.

-BOSS Money relies on partnerships with global banks and payout agents to process transactions in its receiving markets.
+BOSS Money relies on partnerships with global banks and disbursement agents to process transactions in its receiving markets.
 If these partners face operational, financial, or regulatory issues, it could severely and negatively impact the company's ability to conduct business.
 BOSS Money's success depends, in part, on reliable access to international banking systems and payment infrastructure.
 Disruptions in these systems due to political or economic issues, or regulatory changes, could severely and negatively impact the company's ability to provide services.

 We face risks in our sales to certain market segments including, but not limited to, sales subject to HIPAA Regulations.